System optimizations for serving

 Let’s benchmark our service.
 Our ONNX model won’t accept image bytes directly - it expects images that already have been pre-processed into arrays.
 So, our benchmark command will be a little bit different:

-# runs inside Jupyter container
+# runs inside the Jupyter container on node-serve-system

-perf_analyzer -u triton_server:8000 -m food_classifier_onnx -b 1 --shape IMAGE:3,224,224
+perf_analyzer -u triton_server:8000 -m food_classifier_onnx -b 1 --shape IMAGE:3,224,224 --concurrency-range 1

 This model has much better inference performance than our PyTorch model with Python backend did, in a similar test.
 Also, if we monitor with nvtop, we should see higher GPU utilization while the test is running (which is a good thing!)
 (Take a screenshot!)